From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

-\textit{Shedding light into the origin of neutrino masses.---} With more than twenty years of measurements using natural and anthropogenic neutrino sources, the parameters that dictate neutrino flavor transition have now been measured to the few-percent level~\cite{Esteban:2020cvm}.
+\textit{Shedding light into the origin of neutrino masses.---} With more than twenty years of measurements using natural and anthropogenic neutrino sources, the parameters that dictate neutrino flavor transition have now been measured to the few-percent level~\cite{Esteban:2020cvm,deSalas:2020pgw}.
 Despite these improved measurements, we still do not know the mechanism responsible for neutrino masses.
-Models that aim to explain neutrino masses can be broadly organized into scenarios where neutrinos are Majorana particles and where they are predominantly Dirac fermions.
+Models that aim to explain neutrino masses~\cite{Mohapatra:2005wg} can be broadly organized into scenarios where neutrinos are Majorana particles and where they are predominantly Dirac fermions.
 Much attention has been placed on the former scenario, where the Weinberg operator describes neutrino masses at low-energy scales.
-This operator can be UV completed to high-energy scales by introducing additional heavy neutrino states in what is known as the see-saw mechanism, where the smallness of neutrino masses is explained by the smallness of the Dirac-like mass term compared to the larger Majorana-like term associated with these heavy neutrinos.
-A prediction of this scenario is that neutrino-less double beta decay should be observed, pending accidental cancellations of neutrino Majorana phases.
-This has led to a vibrant experimental program aiming to observe this process.
+This operator can be UV-completed to high-energy scales by introducing additional heavy neutrino states in what is known as the see-saw mechanism, where the smallness of neutrino masses is explained by the smallness of the Dirac-like mass term compared to the larger Majorana-like term associated with these heavy neutrinos.
+A prediction of this scenario is that neutrino-less double beta decay should be observed, pending accidental cancellations due to neutrino Majorana phases~\cite{Agostini:2017jim,Denton:2023hkx}.
+This has led to a vibrant experimental program aimed at observing this process~\cite{Agostini:2022zub}.